PyRepair/maniple/training-data/summarize-experiment-v2/black/10/angelic_info_response_1.md

-Upon comparing the expected input/output values with the core logic of the function, it is observed that the function is failing to properly handle the given input parameters.
-It seems that the function is not correctly updating the variables `current_line`, `current_column`, `wait_for_nl`, and `char` based on the input `prefix` and `column` values.

-The discrepancies are particularly noticeable in the cases where the `prefix` contains comments and indentation.
-The function appears to be failing to correctly handle these cases and update the variables accordingly.

-In summary, the discrepancy is likely due to the function's failure to properly process and update the variables related to line content, indentation, and comment presence based on the input parameters.
+The function is expected to partially consume the prefix string based on the given column value.
+However, based on the expected values, it seems that the function is not working as expected and needs to be fixed.
+The variables lines, current_line, current_column, wait_for_nl, char, and res, are all expected to have different values at different stages of the function execution.
+The function needs to be corrected to ensure that it properly handles the prefix string and column value to produce the expected output at each stage.